waynodiablo/Oystercard/intro.md

 ![Makers Week Details](https://github.com/makersacademy/course/blob/master/images/makers-week-details.png)

 Note that each byte standup should consist of going round every member of the byte, and having them answer to the group three questions of the form 'what did you do yesterday?', 'what, if anything, is blocking you?', and 'what is your plan for the day?'.
-The idea with a standup is to go into a little detail as possible, for example.
+The idea with a standup is to go into as little detail as possible, for example.
 "Yesterday I worked with my pair on test-driving the creation of a Van class, and we got stuck on RSpec shared examples.
 Today we are going to continue on that and hopefully resolve the issue".
+The idea is for everyone to be in the loop about where each other is and what they are stuck on.
+Any longer discussion should be moved to another meeting - potentially immediately after the standup.
+It's the responsibility of everyone in the standup to ensure that long discussions do not break out, and that if longer discussions are needed that these are scheduled for later.

+Once the quick standup is out the way there is time for an optional breakout session.
+The LSB coach is there to help support this breakout session.
+Starting the breakout sessions assumes that everyone in the standup has been able to answer their three questions, and now everyone is in the loop about where everyone is and what is blocking them.
+The breakout session can then be less formal, sitting down, involving some or all of the students in the byte, using a whiteboard, using a projector.
+Ideally the breakout session should not take too long, and some students may want to go straight off to pairing, but ultimately it is up to the LSB coach and students to coordinate what they do in a breakout session, if one happens at all.

 Overview of the Course Week
 -------------------------